syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Selection.md

 documentation: ug
 ---

-# Selection in Essential ASP.NET WebForms TreeGrid
+# Selection in ASP.NET WebForms TreeGrid

 The TreeGrid control provides support for row and cell selections using `SelectionSettings` property.